-At Schweitzer & Schweitzer, PC, the overall price for your custom dental implant treatment plan is determined by specific details of the work you have performed and the restoration(s) used to complete your smile.
+At our Manhattan dental implant practice, the overall price for your custom dental implant treatment plan is determined by specific details of the work you have performed and the restoration(s) used to complete your smile.
 Generally speaking, our prices for implant placements are $2750 each and implant restorations are $3450 each.
 To get an accurate estimate for how much dental implants cost in your unique case, you will need to schedule a personal consultation with one of our experienced prosthodontists.
 Factors that affect the total price for dental implants typically include:

 - Number of dental implants

 - Type and number of implant prosthetics

 - Materials and techniques used to craft any prosthetics

 - Any treatments needed prior to implantation to improve oral health

 You will likely find that we do not have the lowest prices in town; however, the quality of our work speaks for itself, and we know our prices are fair.
 The cost for your care reflects the specialty implant dentistry we perform and the proven expertise of our board-certified prosthodontists.
 Each of our prosthodontists is fellowship-trained and has completed the strenuous certification process required by the American Board of Prosthodontics.